-NYC Vision Zero agencies have produced several videos to introduce the Vision Zero initiative to drivers and educate them on how their choices behind the wheel can keep their passengers, themselves, and other road users safe.
-We encourage drivers and fleet operators everywhere to view these videos and to drive safely.
+NYC Vision Zero agencies have produced several videos to introduce the Vision Zero initiative to drivers and show how their choices behind the wheel can keep their passengers, themselves, and other road users safe.
+We encourage drivers and fleet operators to watch these videos as part of their responsibility to drive safely.

-Many NYC agencies are involved in the Vision Zero Action Plan. with initiatives aligned with the strengths of each agency.
-The progress of each initiative is available in the scorecard below.
-Codifying fleet safety best practices and operationalizing the updated Safe Fleet Transition Plan are two major Vision Zero initatives in progress now.
-See details below for some policies in line with these initiatives.
+Codifying fleet safety best practices and operationalizing the updated Safe Fleet Transition Plan are two major Vision Zero initiatives currently in progress.
+Read below for several policies in line with these initiatives.

 New technology can be implemented to increase the safety of city streets.
-NYC Fleet explores the use of safety technologies and their impact on preventing crashes and minimizing injury and loss of life.
+DCAS Fleet Management explores the use of safety technologies and their impact on preventing crashes and minimizing injury and loss of life.

 The Safe Fleet Transition Plan (SFTP) outlines a series of safety investments that New York City is making in all fleet vehicles.
-It also lists other technologies that are being implemented in more targeted projects or that are being assessed or tested.
-The SFTP was first issued in 2017.
-An updated plan with additional technologies was issued in 2018.
-NYC Fleet is working with the New York City Business Integrity Commission (BIC) to explore how technologies can be adopted in private fleets regulated by BIC.
-NYC Fleet encourages fleets and vehicle manufacturers everywhere to adopt appropriate safety technologies as standard in their vehicles.
+It also lists other technologies that are being implemented in more targeted projects, or that are being assessed or tested.
+DCAS Fleet Management is working with the NYC Business Integrity Commission (BIC) to explore how technologies can be adopted in private fleets regulated by BIC.
+DCAS Fleet Management encourages fleets and vehicle manufacturers everywhere to adopt appropriate safety technologies as standard in their vehicles.

-Truck side guards are large covers that prevent pedestrians and other vulnerable road users from falling into the space between the front and rear wheels of a truck.
-Following research by the US DOT Volpe Center, NYC Fleet launched the largest truck side guard pilot project in North America and is close to fitting all eligible trucks in the fleet with side guards.
-The NYC Council passed a local law to mandate truck side guards for the city fleet and some private fleets in NYC.
-There is also federal legislation to mandate similar underride guards that prevent cars and other road users from being crushed by large trucks in collisions.
+Truck side-guards are large covers that prevent pedestrians and other vulnerable road users from falling into the space between the front and rear wheels of a truck.
+NYC local law now requires eligible vehicles in the City fleet, certain private fleets in NYC, and certain City contractor fleets to be equipped with side-guards.
+Prior to enactment of the local law, DCAS Fleet Management launched the largest truck side-guard pilot project in North America, using research by the US DOT Volpe Center.
+Other cities in North America have also launched pilot projects.
+There is federal legislation under consideration to mandate similar underride guards that prevent cars and other road users from being crushed by large trucks in collisions.

-NYC Fleet and DOT are proud to be carrying out a pilot project sponsored by the US DOT to utilize connected vehicle technology on our vehicles and streets.
+DCAS and NYC DOT are proud to be carrying out a pilot project sponsored by the U.S. DOT to utilize connected vehicle technology in NYC vehicles and on our streets.
 The NYC Connected Vehicle Project supports the Vision Zero goal by providing driver alerts through vehicle-to-vehicle, vehicle-to-infrastructure, and infrastructure-to-pedestrian communications.